evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 ## Drivetrain

-Honda e:Ny1 has a front-wheel drive system supported by one motor on the front axle.
+The Honda e:Ny1 has a front-wheel drive system supported by one motor on the front axle.

 ### Suspension